The Disabled Hiker’s Guide to Northern California Book Event

 Accessibility Information

 This event is hosted at the Red Barn Classroom at Point Reyes National Seashore.
 The Red Barn Classroom is wheelchair accessible.
 There is accessible parking and a ramp from the gravel lot to the classroom.
 There is an accessible restroom.
+Moderately cushioned chairs with arm rests will be arranged in either a circle or rows, depending on group size.
+They will be placed no closer than 6in to each other.
+All doors and windows at the Red Barn will be left open.
+A large HEPA air purifier will be left on.
+Face masks are required.
+This event will not be offered on Zoom and at this time, we are not able to offer closed captioning.

 Bear Valley Trail is a gradual, well-packed, wide dirt trail that leads through Douglas Fir forests alongside a stream to a woodland meadow.
 The trail averages a 3% grade, with short sections up to 10%.
 There are vault toilets at the meadow up a short, steep incline.